Bionif92/Cursos-de-Programacion/CSS/CSS.md

 sass -v // para chequear que se instalo
 ````

-He made a file named main.scss to keep {} and ; iin
+He made a file named main.scss to keep {} and ; in the file

+Fisrt feature: Nesting